 - Pesticide Products

 - Most people would recognize flea and tick collars as typical pet products that are pesticides.
 However, certain grooming products, such as shampoos and salves, and products used in aquariums may also be considered pesticide products.
 Even "all natural" products may be considered pesticides, depending on the claims made for the products.

 - If the product claims that it is intended to "prevent, destroy, repel or mitigate any pest" it will be considered a pesticide regardless of the ingredients.
 Devices may also be considered pesticides.
 Pet products that are considered pesticides include flea and tick powders and collars, shampoos and grooming aids that claim to control fleas or ticks, certain water clarifiers and algae control products, as well as some dog and cat behavior modifiers.

-- If your product is considered a pesticide you will be required to register with the US Environmental Protection Agency (EPA) and with each state.
-Like pet food, each state will require a registration fee for each product.
+- If your product is considered a pesticide you may be required to register with the US Environmental Protection Agency (EPA) and with each state where the product is sold.
+Like pet food, each state may require a registration fee for each product.
 Certain pesticides considered minimum risk are exempt from some of EPA and/or State requirements.
 For a product with pesticide claims to be considered exempt from some of the requirements, all the ingredients must be on the exempt list.
-For more information see the EPA's Pesticide Web Site devoted to pesticides and a web page devoted to Pesticide Registration Facts.
+For more information see the EPA's Pesticide Web Site devoted to pesticides and a web page devoted to Pesticide Registration.

 - Other Products

 - Although less regulated than food or pesticide products there are other regulatory considerations for each product.
 In general, you will have to comply with labeling requirements.
 For information on general labeling considerations, such as placement of required information on labels like weight or volume see the NIST Handbook of Uniform Packaging and Labeling Regulations which have been adopted by many States.